kodedge-swapneel/spring-mysql-demo/README.md

 9. To see deployed helm chart : ``` helm ls ```
 10. Check deployments : ``` kubectl get all ```
 11. To connect the database run ``` kubectl get services ``` and copy my-sql service name.
 Then run command like this : ``` minikube service mychart-mysql-service --url ```
 12. Then connect the database using the IP address and port returned by Step 10.
+(If you get error while connecting database, then watch the video for more information)
 13. To call Rest api's, open a new Terminal, and run command : ``` minikube tunnel ``` and call api from the Postman or any of your favourite tool.
+14. Remove or delete deployed setup from kubernetes cluster : ``` helm uninstall mychart ```
-14. Stop minikube using : ``` minikube stop ```
+15. Stop minikube using : ``` minikube stop ```

 ### Sample JSON Request for the API :
 ```